UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 Acceptance Tests

 * Navigate to the idea listings page
 * Click a button to sort by date or popularity

-* Resulting idea listing page has been sorted by specified metric
+* Resulting idea listing page has been sorted by specified metric if there are existing ideas
+* If the idea list was empty to begin with, the view shows a message stating "No Ideas Have Been Created" and will suggest that I can create theo first idea on the page if I have an existing account or can direct me to create a new account

 ```